GlaxoSmithKline plc – Annual report – 31 December 2025

 To mitigate the risk of double taxation, profits are recognised in territories by reference to the activities performed there and the value they generate.
 To ensure the profits recognised in jurisdictions are aligned to the activity undertaken there, and in line with current OECD guidelines, we base our transfer pricing policy on the arm’s length principle and support our transfer prices with economic analysis and reports.

 Tax risk in all countries in which we operate is managed through robust internal policies, processes, training and compliance programmes.
-Our Board of Directors, supported by the Audit & Risk Committee (ARC), are responsible for approving our tax policies and risk management arrangements as part of our wider risk management and internal control framework.
+Our Board of Directors, supported by the Audit & Risk Committee (ARC), is responsible for approving our tax policies and risk management arrangements as part of our wider risk management and internal control framework.
 Our Risk Oversight and Compliance Council (ROCC) and the Audit and Assurance function help the ARC oversee tax risks and the strategies used to address them.

 We seek to maintain open and constructive relationships with tax authorities worldwide, meeting regularly to discuss our tax affairs and real time business updates wherever possible to support their work and help manage tax risk in accordance with our framework.

-We monitor government debate on tax policy in our key jurisdictions so that we can understand and share an informed point of view regarding any potential future changes in tax law, in support of a transparent and sustainable tax system.
+We monitor government debate on tax policy in our key jurisdictions so that we can understand and share an informed point of view regarding any potential future changes in tax law, in support of a transparent and financially sustainable tax system.
 Where relevant, we provide pragmatic and constructive business input to tax policy makers either directly or through industry trade bodies, to help inform reforms that support economic growth and job creation.

-In 2024, the Group corporate tax charge was £526 million (2023: £756 million) on profits before tax of £3,477 million (2023: £6,064 million) representing an effective tax rate of 15.1% (2023: 12.5%).
-We made cash tax payments of £1,307 million in the year (2023: £1,328 million).
+In 2025, the Group corporate tax charge was £1,112 million (2024: £526 million) on profits before tax of £7,401 million (2024: £3,477 million) representing an effective tax rate of 15.0% (2024: 15.1%).
+We made cash tax payments of £1,202 million in the year (2024: £1,307 million).
 In addition to the taxes we pay on our profits, we pay duties, levies, transactional and employment taxes.

-Further details about our corporate tax charges for the year are set out in Note 14 ‘Taxation’ to the financial statements.
+Further details about our corporate tax charges for the year are set out in Note 14, ‘Taxation’ to the financial statements.

 Group financial review (extract 2)